 Four Levels of Evaluation:

-There are four levels of evaluation information that can be gathered from clients, including getting their:
+There are four levels of evaluation information that can be gathered from clients, including getting them:

-1. reactions and feelings (feelings are often poor indicators that your service made lasting impact)
+1. reactions and feelings (feelings are often poor indicators that your service made a lasting impact)

 3. changes in skills (applied the learning to enhance behaviors)